 - Provide opportunities for children to practise skills necessary for school

 - Provide information and support for parents.

 At Our Lady of Lourdes we value creating a positive start to school for all of our students and their families.
 In order to build the relationships that are crucial to a successful start to school we organise the following events to occur throughout Semester Two.

 - Visits by educators between early childhood settings and schools, if necessary.

-These sessions are held within the Foundation and 1 classrooms and students are invited to participate in a variety of activities designed to help them feel comfortable in a classroom situation.
+These sessions are held within the Prep and 1 classrooms and students are invited to participate in a variety of activities designed to help them feel comfortable in a classroom situation.
 We arrange the Year 5 and 6 Buddies to support the students throughout the Orientation Days.

 Helping children get ‘ready for school’ at home or kindergarten: